jrief/django-formset/docs/source/richtext-extensions.rst

   Example: ``{dataset: {fileupload: JSON.stringify(attributes.dataset)}}`` maps the value of the attribute ``dataset`` of the editor's document state to the ``dataset`` attribute of the associated input field in the form dialog.
-* **The name of a function followed by empty brackets**, ie. ``()``: This function must be an attribute of the object declared inside the extension script as explained in the previous section.
+* **The name of a function followed by brackets**, ie. ``change_link_type()``: This function must be an attribute of the object declared inside the extension script as explained in the previous section.
 As its first argument it takes the field of the dialog form, usually an HTMLInputElement_ or HTMLSelectElement_.
 As its second argument it receives the editor's document state for the given mark or node as a plain JavaScript object.
 This function then shall modify the given input element's ``value`` or ``checked`` property, or any of its attributes.

   Example: Say, that in our ``CustomHyperlinkDialogForm`` we perfer a ``RadioSelect`` widget to